China is getting a Naruto phone, and we want in on the fun, too

 Even if you’re not a big fan of Naruto or anime, it’s hard to deny how sweet this looks.
 Not only is the phone themed and comes with cool wallpapers, but the rest of the experience, down to the SIM remover tool, is centered around the show.
 It’s a great tribute, but phones in the West typically don’t get to have that same type of fun.

-The last phone to collaborate on a big pop culture moment in recent memory was the Galaxy Note 10 Plus: Star Wars edition.
-Android Authority (opens in new tab) spoke of it pretty highly, but It wasn't cheap at $1,300.
-It looked rather tame compared to what Realme is putting out with this Naruto edition phone.

-Whether it’s snazzy new colorways or fully themed tributes to iconic pop culture phenomena, we in the States, for example, rarely get these kinds of cool collaborations.
+Whether it’s snazzy new colorways or fully themed tributes to iconic pop culture phenomena, we in the States, for example, rarely get any cool collaborations like this.
 If any smartphone maker wants to hook us up with a Kirby-themed smartphone experience or something, we wouldn’t be mad at it.
 Just saying.